-NOTE: If the output is on, programming a different compensation band will cause the output to cycle OFF, then ON.
+NOTE: If the output is on, changing the compensation will cause the output to cycle OFF, then ON.

 Triggering Output Changes

 The dc source has two independent trigger systems.
 One is used for triggering output changes, and the other is used for triggering measurements.
 This section describes the output trigger system.
 The measurement trigger system is described under "Triggering Measurements".
 Briefly, to generate an output trigger: